 Pain and Endometriosis

-Pain is one of the most distressing symptoms of endometriosis.
-Research suggests that in some cases, endometrial tissue may develop new nerve fibers, potentially increasing pain sensitivity over time.
-Some individuals with endometriosis also experience neuropathic pain, where nerve pathways become more sensitive, making pain management more challenging.
+Pain can be one of the most distressing symptoms of endometriosis.
+Research suggests that in some cases, endometrial tissue may develop new nerve fibers, potentially increasing pain sensitivity over time (1).
+Some individuals with endometriosis also experience neuropathic pain, where nerve pathways become more sensitive, making pain management more challenging (3).

 Acupuncture is being explored as a potential supportive therapy for pain management.
-Some research suggests that acupuncture may influence the nervous system, promote circulation, and help regulate inflammatory responses.
+Some research suggests that acupuncture may influence the nervous system, promote circulation, and help regulate inflammatory responses (2).
 However, responses to acupuncture vary, and it is important to consult a qualified practitioner to determine an individual approach.

 Lifestyle and Dietary Considerations